Konamiman/M80dotNet/README.md

 The native executables contain the original Z80 application binaries and an embedded Z80+CP/M emulator that runs them.
 The Z80 emulator is a (very) simplified version of [the Z80.NET project](https://github.com/Konamiman/Z80dotNet), where everything that is not strictly needed has been removed for the sake of performance.
 Conversely, the CP/M part implements only the function calls that are used by the original applications.

-The Z80 binaries used are slightly modified versions of the originals; the changes incorporated are needed to implement color printing, exit codes and terminating instead of going to interactive mode.
+The Z80 binaries used are slightly modified versions of the originals; the changes incorporated are needed to implement the extra features like color printing, exit codes, sopporting 8 bit characters and terminating instead of going to interactive mode.
 Other than that, there's only one feature change: M80 assumes now that the target CPU is Z80 by default (in the original tool the default target is the Intel 8080).

 # How to use